Mirae (band): 2021: Debut with Killa and Splash

 At midnight on February 1, 2021, DSP N announced through their fancafe that they would be known as MIRAE.
 An official logo motion video was released at the same time, along with the opening of their official SNS accounts.

 On February 22, DSP Media announced the group were set to debut.
 On February 2, Park Si Young was introduced as the group's first member, followed by Lee Jun Hyuk on the 3rd, Lien on the 4th, Son Dong Pyo on the 5th, Jang Yu Bin on the 6th, Khael on the 7th and Yoo Do Hyun on the 8th.
 A group profile film was released on the 9th.

-On March 17, they released their first extended play Killa.
+On March 17, they released their debut extended play Killa.

 The following day the group made their debut stage on Mnet's M Countdown.
 Their debut music video gained more than 10 million views, and the EP sold more than 26,000 copies within the first week of the group's debut, earning them the moniker "2021 Super Rookies".

 On August 25, they released their second extended play Splash.

-2022: Marvelous, Ourturn
+2022–2024: Marvelous, Ourturn, final activities and disbandment

 On January 12, they released their third extended play Marvelous.

 On September 28, they released their fourth extended play Ourturn.